-Summary: in this tutorial, we will show you how to create new tables in a database using MySQL CREATE TABLE statement.
+Summary: in this tutorial, we will show you how to create a new table in a database by using the MySQL CREATE TABLE statement.

 MySQL CREATE TABLE syntax

 To create a new table within a database, you use the MySQL

 CREATE TABLE statement is one of the most complex statements in MySQL.